kwabenasapong/openpldoc/manual/source/configure.rst

 **Hide mouse cursor when over display window:**
-  With this box selected your mouse cursor will not be visible if you move it from Display 1 and onto Display 2.
+  With this box selected your mouse cursor will not be visible if you move it from Display 1 onto Display 2.

 Songs
 =====